kaanunalan/newground2/README.md

 ## Input Format
 The input format is equivalent to clingos input format.
 Currently the reduction of normal logic programs (including comparison operators) is implemented.

-Based on the principle of partial reducability, inputs can be divided into parts that shall be part of the reduction.
+Based on the principle of partial reducibility, inputs can be divided into parts that shall be part of the reduction.
 For this reason please use `#program rules.` for (non-ground) program parts that shall be reduced by **newground**.
 The sub-program `#program insts.` on the other hand can be used for instantiating the program.

 Without explicit domains given the reduction uses the complete set of terms to fill the variables in the grounding process.
-This process can be reduced by giving a domain for each variable, e.g. `_dom_X(1..5).`, or by `_dom_X(X) :- a(X,_).` in the instatiating-part of the program.
+This process can be reduced by giving a domain for each variable, e.g. `_dom_X(1..5).`, or by `_dom_X(X) :- a(X,_).` in the instantiating-part of the program.
 This information is then processed automatically and considered in the reduction.

 ## Usage
 ```